4.86 from 7 votes

 Servings: 4

-The best prawn and chorizo pasta dish is full of vibrant flavours and is whipped up in just 15 minutes.
+The best prawn and chorizo pasta dish is full of vibrant flavours & ready in just 15 minutes.
 With only 6 ingredients, it packs such a punch.

 Ingredients